-See Getting Started to begin with a trial or investigatory installation of AppDynamics.
+See Getting Started to get started with a trial or investigatory installation of AppDynamics.
 For a minimal installation, you can easily get AppDynamics up and running in an hour or two.
 Deploying to a production environment, however, usually adds considerations to the initial installation process.
 You might have security, network, and change management requirements governed by your organizational policies.

 Plan the Controller and Platform Installation (on-premises)

-- Determine your deployment profile: small, medium, or large.
+- Determine your deployment profile, small, medium, or large.

 - Follow the hardware sizing guidelines for your profile.

 - Discover network layout, bandwidth, and connectivity.
-View the port connections required for the AppDynamics components you are installing and address network requirements to permit the connections.
+View the port connections required for the AppDynamics components you are installing, and address network requirements to permit the connections.

 Plan for Security

-- Determine the access control strategy for UI users, including locally authenticated users and externally authenticated users (LDAP, SAML, and so on).
+- Determine access control strategy for UI users, including locally authenticated users and externally authenticated users (LDAP, SAML, and so on).

 - Determine SSL requirements and key management.